lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <pre><code>find /dev -name '.udev' -prune -o -name 'abc-*'</code></pre>
 When attempting to remove a directory using a command such as the rmdir command, you may receive a prompt such as "rmdir: 'dir': Directory not empty" and be unable to delete the directory.
 Thus, to remove a directory that contains other files or directories, use the following command ("-r" means doing it recursively; "-f" means suppressing prompts for approval to delete each of the files and it also forces removal despite errors such as non-existent files or directories)
 <pre><code>rm -rf mydir</code></pre>

+<h2>Copy the files but not subdirectories</h2>
+Suppose you would like to copy a content of directory 1 to directory 2.
+However, you only want to copy files (and not directories) from directory 1.
+You can use the "cp" command as below. cp will not copy directories unless explicitly told to do so (i.e., use "-r" option).
+Note that cp expects the last parameter to be a single file name or directory.
+There really should be no wildcard * after the name of the target directory.
+<pre><code>cp dir1/* dir2</code></pre>

 <h2>Copy and/or merge directories</h2>
 To copy multiple files (e.g., file1, file2, file3, and file4) from one directory to another
 <pre><code>cp /home/usr/dir/{file1,file2,file3,file4} /home/usr/destination/</code></pre>